Cycplus AS2 e-pump range review – easy battery-powered tire inflation

 After inflating a 2.5in tire to 25psi with the AS2 Pro and Pro Max I verified the pressure readings with my digital pressure gauge.
 It indicated between 23 and 24psi, while there is a discrepancy between the e-pumps and the pressure gauge I can't confirm which is more accurate.
 It's probably within the claimed 1psi accuracy though and unless you're particularly specific about your pressures, I think it's accurate enough for tires.

-I found the stated charge time for all the e-pumps took a lot longer to reach full battery from empty.
+I found the charge time for all the e-pumps took a lot longer than stated to reach full battery from empty.
 Using a standard smartphone charging block and supplied cable, all the e-pumps took around double the time to charge to full according to my timings.
 Using a more powerful charger will obviously get closer to the official stated times but if you are bikepacking in the middle of nowhere you can’t guarantee fast charge times.

 Cycplus AS2 Pro e-pump fitted with the adapter hose